401+ Ridiculously Useful Power Words To Increase Conversions

 Marie Forleo does this on her testimonials page:

-The word “extraordinary” takes this testimonials light-years ahead of a testimonial simply containing the words “great” or “smart”.
+The words “Unique” and “Perfectly” take this testimonial light-years ahead of one simply containing the words “Great” or “Well”.

 You work your ass off to grow your email list.
-Every subscriber is hard earned, and so is every sale.
-You burn the midnight oil to create content they’ll love, and try your best to make sure the content actually reaches them, yet still only 20-35% of your subscribers open your emails.
+You hustle to create content they’ll love, yet still only 20-35% of your subscribers open your emails.

 And you begin to wonder…